-It’s been reported that doctor visits have fallen during the pandemic, and people may still be reluctant to go for social distancing and other reasons.
+During the pandemic, it was reported that doctor visits had fallen, and people may still be reluctant to go for social distancing and other reasons.

 However, it’s essential that people continue to visit their doctors as needed, such as for check-ups and screening for health issues, to ensure they stay on top of their health and catch any problems early.